-The City of Monash has defined four pathway classifications as shown in the table below.
-The path classifications are defined in the asset register for paths in the Asset Management Information System.
+The City of Monash has defined four pathway classifications as shown below.

 Pathway Description High Sensitivity Footpath Major shopping precincts and other areas of high pedestrian usage Medium Sensitivity Footpath Minor shopping centres and other areas of medium pedestrian activity Low Sensitivity Footpath All other paths in the road reserve, not including paths in reserves or Council land.
 Shared Path Designated, constructed shared paths.
-Specific defined routes.
+Specific defined routes in reserves or Council land constructed to council standards.